 From the cluster analysis, specific germplasm was identified as ideal candidates for selection based on their desirable agronomic traits.
 For instance, germplasm BD-6987, BD-6988, Kalotil, and BD-6984, characterized by elongated capsules, are suitable for breeding programs aimed at enhancing capsule structure.
 Additionally, Kalotil, BD-6979, BD-6981, and BD-6987 demonstrated high seed production, making them potential candidates for yield improvement.
 BD-6970, BD-6972, BD-6979, BD-6981, and BD-6985 showed bold seed traits, an attribute that can enhance marketability due to consumer preference for larger seeds.

 Ultimately, combining traits across clusters, the germplasm Kalotil, BD-6979, and BD-6981 stand out as promising candidates for varietal development, given their high seed yield, seed size, and favorable capsule characteristics.
-This targeted selection approach, supported by the findings of this study, can serve as a foundation for further genetic improvement and breeding programs in sesame, aligning with previous research that emphasizes the importance of targeted trait selection to meet breeding objectives (Singh et al., 2017).
+This targeted selection approach, supported by the findings of this study, can serve as a foundation for further genetic improvement and breeding programs in sesame, aligning with previous research that emphasises the importance of targeted trait selection in meeting breeding objectives (Singh et al., 2017).

 5. CONCLUSION

 Wide variations were observed among the 22 qualitative traits across the sesame germplasm, including plant growth habit, stem hairiness, leaf color, leaf hairiness, capsule shape, capsule color, seed size, and seed color.
 Additionally, significant variability was noted among the 16 quantitative traits, such as days to 50% flowering, dimensions of basal and top leaves, and petiole length.
 Traits like 100-seed weight, seed yield per plant, capsules per plant, and seeds per capsule exhibited considerable differences among the germplasm.
 The highest coefficient of variation was found in the petiole length of the top leaf, while seed yield per plant showed the least variation.
 Based on these characteristics, the 30 germplasm were grouped into five clusters, allowing the identification of promising lines.
 Among these, germplasm such as Kalotil, BD-6979, and BD-6981 showed particularly advantageous traits, making them valuable candidates for varietal development in sesame breeding programs.
-Additionally, findings results would be a useful piece in the future to include molecular markers based induvial genotype investigation for detailed characterization of sesame germplasm.
+Additionally, this finding would be a helpful piece of work in the future to include molecular markers based on individual genotype investigation for detailed characterisation of sesame germplasm.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)